SmartThingsCommunity/smartthings-cli/packages/cli/README.md

   --language=<value>     ISO language code or "NONE" to not specify a language.
 Defaults to the OS locale

 DESCRIPTION
-  delete the ST Schema connector
+  delete an ST Schema connector

   For API information, see: